Arktika (2016 icebreaker): Shipbuilding contract and start of construction

-Construction delayed by the Ukrainian crisis
+Construction delayed by the Russo-Ukrainian war

 By early 2017, it was revealed that the construction of the lead ship of Project 22220 icebreakers had fallen behind schedule and Baltic Shipyard was forced to apply for a one-year contract extension from the Russian Government.
-The reason for the delay was largely related to the Ukrainian crisis that began in November 2013.
+The reason for the delay was largely related to the Russo-Ukrainian war.
 The ship's two main turbogenerators, initially ordered from the Ukrainian state-owned company Turboatom, had to be sourced domestically from Kirov-Energomash due to the deteriorated Russia–Ukraine relations.
 Similarly, the supplier of the integrated electric propulsion system was changed from the GE Power Conversion, a subsidiary of General Electric, to TSNII SET, a subsidiary of Krylov State Research Center.

 On 12 July 2017, President Vladimir Putin ordered the United Shipbuilding Corporation to postpone the delivery of the new icebreaker to 2019.
 Further delays in the manufacturing and testing of the steam turbines later pushed this deadline to May 2020.